 Have lots of items to promote in Google Shopping?
 Put them into product groups for easier management and to reduce your CPC.

-Grouping items into product groups means you can set targeted bids and use negative keywords.
-For example, if you sell high heels, you can group them together and use “flat shoes” as a negative keyword to ensure your ads don’t show in front of the wrong people.
+Adding items into product groups means you can set targeted bids and use negative keywords.
+For example, if you sell high heels, you can group them together and use “flats” as a negative keyword to ensure your ads don’t show in front of the wrong people.

 Tip 4: Think mobile-first

-By 2024, 43% of all eCommerce purchases will occur on a mobile device.
-Optimizing your website and product pages to be mobile responsive can improve your quality score and lower your cost per click.
+Data shows more than half of all online sales come from a mobile device.
+Optimizing your website and product pages to be mobile responsive can improve your Quality Score and lower your cost per click.

-Aside from creating a more mobile-friendly user experience, mobile responsiveness is an SEO factor that can give you a boost in the organic results too!
+Aside from creating a more mobile-friendly user experience, mobile responsiveness is an SEO factor that can give you a boost in organic results too.

 How to lower CPC on Facebook Ads

-Facebook Ads is a brilliant platform to find new customers and boost brand awareness.
-Not only does the platform have over three billion monthly users worldwide, but Meta’s highly targeted advertising makes it easy to appeal to the right customers.
+With over 3 billion monthly Facebook users worldwide, Meta’s highly targeted advertising makes it easy to appeal to the right customers and boost brand awareness.

-- What CPC should I aim for on Facebook Ads?
+- What’s a good CPC for Facebook Ads?

-The CPC of Facebook ads can fluctuate depending on the industry you’re in, the type of ads you use… even the time of year!
+The average CPC across all industries is $0.77.
+However, like all PPC campaigns, this can fluctuate depending on the industry you’re in, the type of ads you use, and even the time of year.

 Tip 2: Create content that stops the scroll